Scotland inland waterways 250 year history soon to be available to the public

 Continue reading “New conference and industry sector awards as Seawork International 2018 comes of age”

-Fairline Yachts set to expand following taking over Hythe coastal complex
+Fairline Yachts taking over Hythe coastal complex

 British yard Fairline Yachts has announced its intention to begin building larger yachts after acquiring the Hythe coastal complex in Hampshire.
 The five-acre site was left vacant after its previous incumbents, Green Marine, went into liquidation in October 2017.

-The complex, which covers an area of 20,000 square metres, is scheduled to open in mid-2018 and will be used to build models over 18.29 metres in length.
+The Hythe coastal complex, which covers an area of 20,000 square metres, is scheduled to open in mid-2018 and will be used to build models over 18.29 metres in length.
 The construction of models under 18 metres will continue at Fairline Yacht’s current base in Oundle, Northamptonshire.

 Risks of using non SOLAS or non-pyrotechnic distress flares highlighted in new MCA MIN